Miguel Rojas Player Props: Dodgers vs. Rockies

 - The Rockies had the last-ranked team ERA among all league pitching staffs (5.08).

-- Rockies pitchers combined to allow 184 total home runs at a rate of 1.1 per game (21st in baseball).
+- The Rockies gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Feltner starts for the first time this season for the Rockies.
+- Marquez (1-0) gets the starting nod for the Rockies, his second of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old right-hander, started and went six innings against the Los Angeles Dodgers.
+- In his last time out on Friday, the righty threw six innings against the San Diego Padres, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.